-UPAM datasets exhibit strong spatial and temporal dependencies, making traditional random cross‑validation unsuitable for estimating real‑world performance \cite{51}.
-Such methods risk training–test leakage when site‑ or year‑specific patterns overlap, inflating accuracy and undermining deployment reliability.
-To address this, GetNetUPAM employs a \emph{hierarchical nested cross‑validation} scheme with two levels.
+UPAM datasets exhibit strong spatial and temporal dependencies, making random cross‑validation unreliable for estimating real‑world performance \cite{Roberts2017}.
+Such splits risk training–test leakage when site‑ or year‑specific patterns overlap, inflating accuracy and undermining deployment reliability.
+GetNetUPAM addresses this with a two‑level \emph{hierarchical nested cross‑validation} scheme.

-In the \textbf{outer loop}, we apply blocked cross‑validation: each site‑year is held out in turn as the test set, ensuring evaluation under unseen spatiotemporal conditions.
+In the \textbf{outer loop}, each site‑year is held out as the test set, ensuring evaluation under unseen spatiotemporal conditions.
 The remaining site‑years form the training pool.
-Within this pool, the \textbf{inner loop} performs five‑fold stratified cross‑validation, preserving class distributions in every fold.
-For each outer test set, five independent models are trained on the inner folds and evaluated on the same held‑out site‑year, yielding a distribution of performance scores.
-Both mean and standard deviation are computed from this distribution to directly quantify model stability under deployment‑like conditions.
+Within this pool, the \textbf{inner loop} performs five‑fold stratified cross‑validation, preserving class balance.
+For each outer test set, five models are trained on the inner folds and evaluated on the same held‑out site‑year, producing a distribution of scores.
+Mean and standard deviation from this distribution directly quantify model stability under deployment‑like variability.

-To complement predictive accuracy and stability with efficiency metrics, we benchmark inference speed and model complexity using the Balleny Island 2015 dataset \cite{3}—a complete site‑year recording.
-We measure total inference time for the full dataset, per‑sample inference time, and total trainable parameters.
-This dual focus ensures models are not only accurate but also feasible for large‑scale, long‑term monitoring.
-The experimental setup is detailed in Section~\ref{Res}.
+To complement predictive performance and stability we also evaluate efficiency with benchmark inference speed using the full Balleny Island 2015 site‑year \cite{Miller2021} and model parameter counts.
+Thus, we measure total and per‑sample inference time and total trainable parameters, ensuring models are both precise and feasible for large‑scale, long‑term monitoring.
+The full experimental setup is detailed in Section~\ref{Res}.